ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.md

 **Copyable** <br>
 With the general design principle of immutability, entity modifications (e.g. updates of field values) can become hard and annoying.
-To avoid generating methods to update each field value, we provide an adapted version of the
-<a href="https://en.wikipedia.org/wiki/Builder_pattern/">builder pattern</a> to make entity modifications as easy as possible.
+To avoid generating methods to update each field value, we provide an adapted version of the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern/) to make entity modifications as easy as possible.
 Each entity holds it's own copy builder class, which follows the same inheritance as the entity class itself.
 With a call of `.copy()` on an entity instance a builder instance is returned, that allows for modification of fields and can be terminated with `.build()` which will return an instance of the entity with modified field values as required.